Approximating Maximally Localized Wannier Functions with Position Scaling-Eigenfunction: MLWF and PPE Calculations

 \subsection{Contrasting MLWF and PPE}

 For $ x, y \in \mathbb R$, the position eigenvectors in continuous real coordinate system satisfy the following:

 while the MLWFs and PPEs satisfy part of the above and they supplement each other:

-Whether $\hat x$ should first be projected onto $\mathcal H_C$ or $\vert x_p \rangle$ should be directly projected is a matter of choice between the properties summarized by Eq.~({\ref{eq:porpMLWF}) and Eq.~(\ref{eq:propPPE}), which may depend on the necessity of the analysis. \begin{widetext}
+Whether $\hat x$ should first be projected onto $\mathcal H_C$ or $\vert x_p \rangle$ should be directly projected is a matter of choice between the properties summarized in the upper and lower half of Eq.~({\ref{eq:porpMLWF}), which may depend on the necessity of the analysis. \begin{widetext}